Library Champions Project

 Program History and Current Results

-Since 2013, the Library Champions Project has been changing the lives of new immigrants in Metro Vancouver and the Fraser Valley.
-Thanks to our partners, including numerous libraries and community agencies, and to funding from Immigration, Refugees and Citizenship Canada (IRCC), we’ve grown every year, consistently exceeding our goals.
+Since 2013, the Library Champions Project has been changing the lives of newcomers in Metro Vancouver and the Fraser Valley.
+Thanks to our partners, including numerous libraries and community agencies,, we’ve consistently exceeded our goals.
 Even when COVID-19 hit, we were able to adapt and move to deliver online and continued to exceed our targets.

-By winter 2021, we had expanded our reach across British Columbia, delivering our services to newcomers, libraries, and service providers in more than 22 communities, including rural areas.
-Annually, over 200 individuals are trained as Library Champions; in total we’ve trained more than 2,300 new immigrants.
-Collectively, they’ve reached out to over 116,000 fellow newcomers through one-to-one meetings, group sessions, and emails, and have made over 2.45 million impressions via social media.
+By winter 2021, we had expanded our reach across British Columbia, delivering our services to newcomers, libraries, and service providers in more than 22 communities, including smaller centres and rural areas.
+Annually, dozens of newcomers are trained as Library Champions.
+In total, we’ve trained more than 2,600 new immigrants.
+Collectively, they’ve reached out to nearly 130,000 fellow newcomers through one-to-one meetings, group sessions, and emails, and have generated nearly 2.7 million impressions via social media.

 To download a PDF version of these highlights, click here: Library Champions Project Highlights.